mehdikazi/Massdrop-Coding-Challenge/README.md

 Massdrop job queue coding challenge using javascript and a RESTful API.

 # Setup
-For the first time run `npm install` in the project root to install all the necessary dependencies.
+For the first time, run `npm install` in the project root to install all the necessary dependencies.
-For testing download the chrome app Postman at https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en.
+For testing, download the chrome app Postman at https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en.

 # Running the Application
 Step 1: Run `mongod` in root of the project.